verbb/commerce-payflow/README.md

 To add the payment gateway, go to Commerce → Settings → Gateways, create a new gateway, and set the gateway type Payflow”.

+## Show your Support

+PayPal Payflow is licensed under the MIT license, meaning it will always be free and open source – we love free stuff!
+If you'd like to show your support to the plugin regardless, [Sponsor](https://github.com/sponsors/verbb) development.

 <h2></h2>

 <a href="https://verbb.io" target="_blank">